Kingspan embarks on radical overhaul to achieve net-zero carbon emissions

 Insulation manufacturer plans to cut emissions to lowest possible level by 2030

-Insulation and building materials group Kingspan is planning a radical overhaul of its manufacturing processes in a bid to achieve net-zero carbon emissions by 2030.
+Insulation and building materials group Kingspan is planning a major overhaul of its manufacturing processes in a bid to achieve net-zero carbon emissions by 2030.

 Net-zero emissions means cutting absolute emissions across its operations to the lowest possible level while offsetting the remaining emissions with carbon-neutralising measures.